TRAINS - Auto-Magical Experiment Manager & Version Control for AI

 - Artifacts log & store (Shared folder, S3, GS, Azure, Http)

-- Tensorboard/TensorboardX scalars, metrics, histograms, images (with audio coming soon)
+- Tensorboard/TensorboardX scalars, metrics, histograms, images, audio and video

 - Matplotlib & Seaborn